 Please understand this as a defect of the specification of Dir.glob, not

-Updated by Eregon (Benoit Daloze) over 7 years ago
+Updated by Eregon (Benoit Daloze) about 8 years ago

 Thank you for the detailed explanation.